mozilla/uniffi-rs/docs/adr/0005-arc-pointers.md

 * Errors in our generated code might cause pointer misuse and lead to "use after free" type issues.

-* Mis-use of generated APIs may be able to create reference cycles between Rust objects that cannot be deallocated, and consumers coming from a garbage-collected language may assume that such cycles will be collected.
+* Misuse of generated APIs may be able to create reference cycles between Rust objects that cannot be deallocated, and consumers coming from a garbage-collected language may assume that such cycles will be collected.